Sparse Mean Estimation in Adversarial Settings via Incremental Learning: Simulation

 \paragraph{Simulation setup.} All the experiments are conducted on a MacBook Pro 2021 with the Apple M1 Pro chip and a $16$GB unified memory.
-We pick three representative heavy-tailed probability distributions: Fisk, Pareto, and Student's $t$ distributions.
-To make a fair comparison, we fix the data dimension at $d=100$ and use the constant-bias noise model introduced in \cite{cheng2021outlier} to generate outliers.
-Unless otherwise stated, we set the corruption ratio at $\err=10\%$ and the sparsity level at $k=4$.
-We run $10$ independent trials for each case and plot the corresponding error bars.
-As for the algorithm in Stage 2, we utilize the filter-based algorithm \texttt{RME\_sp} introduced in \cite{diakonikolas2019outlier}.
-Furthermore, we compare our algorithms with the \textit{Oracle} estimator, which uses the coordinate-wise $\mathsf{MoM}$ on the clean data with an optimal choice of subgroup numbers.
+We pick three representative heavy-tailed probability distributions: Fisk, Pareto, and Student's $t$.
+To make a fair comparison, we fix the data dimension at $d=100$ and use the constant-bias noise model introduced in \citet{cheng2021outlier} to generate outliers.
+Unless otherwise stated, we set the corruption ratio at $\epsilon=0.1$ and the sparsity level at $k=4$.
+As for the algorithm in Stage 2, we utilize the filter-based algorithm \texttt{RME\_sp} introduced in \citet{diakonikolas2019outlier}.
+Furthermore, we compare our algorithms with the \textit{Oracle} estimator, which uses the coordinate-wise \textsf{MoM} on the clean data with an optimal choice of subgroup numbers.
 In all of our simulations, we set the number of iterations of SubGM to $200$, which is in line with our theoretical results.

-\paragraph{Identification of top-$k$ elements.} In this simulation, we test the success rate across varying corruption ratios $\err$ while keeping all other settings fixed.
-Our theoretical result (\Cref{thm::main}) suggests that provable identification requires $\err\lesssim\mu_{\min}^{\star 2}/\sigma^2$.
-Therefore, we can anticipate that the success rate declines as the corruption ratio $\err$ increases.
-Specifically, we define the recovered index set via SubGM and the true index set of the top-$k$ elements as $I$ and $I_k$, respectively.
-Accordingly, we define the success rate as $|I\cap I_k|/|I\cup I_k|$.
-The simulation results are presented in \Cref{fig::success-rate}, where we run $50$ independent trials for each setting.
-We observe that SubGM can fully recover the true index set $I$ even when $30\%$ of the samples are corrupted by outliers, underscoring the practicality of our method.
+\paragraph{Identification of top-$k$ elements.} In this experiment, we evaluate the success rate under varying corruption ratios $\epsilon$, while keeping all other parameters fixed.
+Our theoretical result (\Cref{thm::main}) indicates that provable identification is possible only when $\epsilon \lesssim \mu_{\min}^{\star 2}/\sigma^2$, suggesting that the success rate should deteriorate as $\epsilon$ increases.
+We define the recovered index set obtained by SubGM as $I$, and the true index set of the top-$k$ elements as $I_k$.
+The success rate is then measured as $|I \cap I_k| / |I \cup I_k|$.
+The results, presented in \Cref{fig::success-rate}, are averaged over $50$ independent trials for each setting.
+Notably, SubGM achieves exact recovery of the true index set $I$ even when up to $30\%$ of the samples are corrupted, highlighting the robustness and practical effectiveness of our method.